SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 ---

 The right-wing knuckleheadedness around ivermectin as a COVID-19 therapy continues to amaze me.
-This week I came across 2 ivermecting takedowns: a Malaysian clinical trial and Scott Alexander's dissection of the ivmmeta.com metanalysis.
+This week I came across 2 ivermectin takedowns: a Malaysian clinical trial and Scott Alexander's dissection of the ivmmeta.com metanalysis.
 Two thumbs down.
 Way down.

 ## OK, why are people so shouty about this ivermectin stuff?